u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/pipeline/lost_opportunities.rst

 While working with your opportunities, you might lose some of them.
-You will want to keep track of the reasons you lost them and also which ways Odoo can help you recover them in the future.
+You will want to keep track of the reasons you lost them and also which ways Thrive Bureau ERP can help you recover them in the future.

 Mark a lead as lost
 ===================